roioteromorales/java_algorithms/README.md

 - **merge sort**

 Every method can work with objects that extend Number.
-You can test both by running *ArrayTester.java*.
+You can test by running *ArrayTester.java*.

 ## Linked Lists